 ================================================== Summary: Bob Barker returns to "The Price Is Right" for the first time in eight years .
 The 91-year-old hosted the show for 35 years before stepping down in 2007 .
 Drew Carey finished up hosting duties on the April 1 edition of the game show .
 Barker handled the first price-guessing game of the show .

-Note: The examples were brought from CNN/DailyMail dataset.
+Note: I brought the samples from CNN/DailyMail dataset.

-As you can see, the model generated a completely new summarizated text that does not belong to the original text.
+As you can see, the model generated an entirely new summarized text that does not belong to the original text.

 This is the quickest way to use transformers.
-In the next section, we will learn another way to perform text summarization and customize the way we want to generate the output.
+In the next section, we will learn another way to perform text summarization and customize how we want to generate the output.

 The following code cell initializes the T5 transformer model along with its tokenizer: